MathieuFortune/mathieufortune.github.io/_posts/2023-11-13-designprocess-2023.md

 layout: post
 title:  "Crafting Experiences: Inside My Personalized UX Design Process"
 excerpt: |
    In this piece, I share my UX design process, a refined approach shaped by extensive experience and collaboration.
-It's a journey of transforming user needs into effective design solutions, adaptable to the unique demands of each project.
+It's a process of transforming user needs into effective design solutions, adaptable to the unique demands of each project.
 thumbnail: "/images/illustration-design-process-cover.png"
 date:   2023-11-13 13:30:00 +0200
 lang: en